 Placental abruption occurs when the placenta partly or completely separates from the inner wall of the uterus before delivery.
 This can decrease or block the baby's supply of oxygen and nutrients and cause heavy bleeding in the mother.

 Placental abruption often happens suddenly.
-Left untreated, placental abruption puts both mother and baby in jeopardy.
+Left untreated, it endangers both the mother and baby.

 The placenta is a structure that develops in the uterus during pregnancy.
-Placental abruption occurs when the placenta peels away from the inner wall of the uterus before birth.
+Placental abruption occurs when the placenta separates from the inner wall of the uterus before birth.
 Placental abruption can deprive the baby of oxygen and nutrients and cause heavy bleeding in the mother.
 In some cases, early delivery is needed.

 Placental abruption is most likely to occur in the last trimester of pregnancy, especially in the last few weeks before birth.
-Classic signs and symptoms of placental abruption include:
+Signs and symptoms of placental abruption include: